 It is critically important that the University’s information technology (IT) infrastructure, architecture, and ongoing operations support the mission of the institution.
 To help ensure this need is met, decisions affecting these areas must reflect standards, guidelines, and practices found to be effective in the higher education environment.
 This policy establishes the nationally recognized codes of practice with which the University aligns its IT infrastructure, architecture, and ongoing operations.

-The University maintains a list of specific standards and guidelines that should influence decisions affecting key components of its IT infrastructure, architecture and operations.
+The University establishes specific standards and guidelines that should influence decisions affecting key components of its IT infrastructure, architecture and operations.
 These standards and guidelines align with industry best practices, appropriately tailored for the specific circumstances of the University, as described by EDUCAUSE, Internet2, and other nationally recognized resources related to the higher education environment.
 The establishment of standards is not intended to inhibit research or other institutional endeavors that by their nature may require the use of cutting-edge technology not yet appropriate for normal use.
 The ultimate goal is to create logical relationships between information technology resources and the mission of the University and its units.
 In cases where the unique nature of a department’s or a researcher’s requirements is in conflict with a stated standard, there will be cooperative efforts to provide a solution that is compliant, compatible and practical.

 This policy applies to all university information technology, whether owned and operated by the university, or used for university business through contractual arrangements.

-An overview of the framework for infrastructure, architecture and ongoing operations, along with the standards and guidelines are posted at http://itservices.gmu.edu/policies/.
+Information Technology policies, standards and guidelines are posted at http://itservices.gmu.edu/policies/.
 When decisions are made regarding IT infrastructure, architecture and ongoing operations, the decision maker should consult this information for guidance.

 The following organizations and workgroups represent a sampling of higher education sources for IT best practices and evolving trends.